SasView/sasview/src/sas/sasgui/perspectives/invariant/media/invariant_help.rst

     instrumental resolution on the equation above.
-This means that for data with very significant resolution smearing (more likely to be encountered with SANS than with SAXS data) the calculated invariant will be somewhat high (though in most real cases probably not the dominant uncertainty).
+This means that for data with very significant resolution smearing (more likely to be encountered with SANS than with SAXS data) the calculated invariant will be somewhat high (though in most real cases this will probably not be the dominant uncertainty).

 .. note::
     The observant reader may notice the lack of a $4 \pi$ prefactor in the